Developing Path Planning with Behavioral Cloning and Proximal Policy Optimization for Path-Tracking and Static Obstacle Nudging: INTRODUCTION

-To address opaque decision-making, partial end-to-end methods replace specific modules within the autonomous driving software pipeline, narrowing down the learning-based approach to particular tasks, such as methods introduced in \cite{weiss2020deepracing} and \cite{lipeng2024prioritized} for path-planning problems.
-Hence, decoupling rule-based methods among robotics workflow while concentrating on specific modules like planning or on specific tasks like obstacle avoidance can be a promising area for exploration.
-On the other hand, to enhance trajectory planning with RL and IL in order to move beyond reactive performance, one of the encouraging methods is shifting outputs from steering and speed commands to sequences of data such as lateral offsets or a series of actions.
+To address the implicit and myopic issue, we propose the "planning with learning" method in this study.
+For opaque decision-making, we replaced the planning module within the autonomous driving software pipeline similarly in \cite{weiss2020deepracing} and \cite{lipeng2024prioritized}, narrowing down the learning-based approach to particular tasks.
+To enhance path planning with RL and IL to move beyond reactive performance, we shifted outputs from steering and speed commands to sequences of data such as lateral offsets or a series of actions.
 This enables a prediction for motion planning in a longer term.
-Additionally, prior research in \cite{f110IL} have demonstrated the strong bootstrapping capabilities of IL methods for achieving fast convergence and improved performance, especially for bootstrapping PPO.
-Thus, integrating bootstrapping is also beneficial.
+Additionally, based on the prior research in \cite{f110IL}, we utilized the strong bootstrapping capabilities of IL methods for achieving fast convergence and improved performance in the static obstacle nudging.
+We showed that this method can mimic the expert demonstration of path-tracking controllers, and enables the controllers with static obstacle nudging features.